 Advanced Placement Psychology 2 Credits Gr.
-11, 12 Course: 2309
+11. 12 Course: 2309 Advanced i laceline i Sychology Z Ci Caits 01.
+11, 12 Course.
+2303

 Engages students in a systematic study of the behavioral and mental processes of humans and phenomena associated with each of the major subfields within psychology.
 They also learn about methods psychologists use to explore the process involved in normal and abnormal perceptions, thoughts, feeling and actions.